New Forensic Research on Burned Bone

 Examining heat-induced change in bone

-Over the past 10 years or so, more researchers have been analysing burned bone.
-We’ve realised that despite the significant problems that such heat-induced changes introduce for the identification process, the changes themselves can be useful to investigate.
+Over the past 10 years or so, more and more researchers have been analysing burned bone.
+We’ve realised that despite the significant problems that such heat-induced changes introduce to the identification process, the changes themselves can be useful to investigate.
 We now have a range of new methods for exploring these changes, many of which focus on the microstructure of bone.
 This is really useful as it means we can talk about the context and circumstances of death from changes seen in the skeleton.

 For example, there is a lot of interest in the use of heat-induced changes to the bone mineral structure (known as the crystallinity).
 This is because it has the potential to tell us something about the context of burning itself.
-The argument goes that bone crystallinity is directly impacted by the intensity of burning and that the conditions of burning are the key influencer on the crystallinity of bone following heating.
+The argument goes that bone crystallinity is directly impacted by the intensity of burning and that the conditions of burning are the key influence on the crystallinity of bone following heating.
 Therefore, if we can measure the crystallinity of bone after burning (which we can), we can comment on the conditions of burning themselves.
 This can then help us interpret the forensic context.

 Analysing the effect of fire on bone crystals